openmarmot/twe/README.md

 - 'w/s/a/d' movement
 - left click on a gun or vehicle to open context menu
 - 'esc' to exit menu
+- 'f' to fire weapon (if you have one)

 ### License / Whatever